horus20/motherminter-push/README.md

 * Send wallets to imported email database
 * Export or copy a generated list of link-wallets
 * Track statistics

+*<b>Unlimited wallets:</b>
+This option allows a user to create an unlimited number of wallets through an API method:

+`/api/company/uid/get_wallet?count=N`

+API request generate N number of wallets and returns them in JSON format.
+Please note, newly created wallets will have zero balances by default and will be credited only after a recipient's first visit.

+There are two options to create multiple wallet campaigns:

+<b>`Simple.`</b> Unique URL-wallets with easy access to them, just by clicking the link.

+<b>`Feedback.`</b> Before accessing, users must leave feedback.

 ## Backend part
 Deploy you copy on server or use our public api - `https://p.motherminter.org/api/`<br>